aaroneaton/better-yourls/readme.txt

 * Enhancement: Allow for https access to YOURLS installation for API actions
 * Enhancement: Disable short-url creation for specific content types
 * Enhancement: Numerous additional hooks for more finer-grained control of URL creation
+* Enhancement: Use POST instead of GET for URL creation
 * Fix: Better checking of posts before creating a link to avoid issues

 = 2.0.1 =